Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Covertext Plausibility and Decoding Attacks

+If a normal platform post can be trial-decoded successfully, the adversary will recover some bits after decoding it.
+Consequently, in order to completely thwart decoding attacks, the recovered bits from any trial decoding of normal platform posts have to be indistinguishable from those recovered from covertexts produced by the system.
+Therefore when designing the system, we need to ensure that the distribution of ciphertext bits produced during encoding matches that of the distribution of bits recovered from trial decoding normal platform posts.

+Prior work seems to largely assume the bits being encoded are the actual message bits encrypted into a uniform distribution \cite{Ziegler:2019,dai2019towards,Shen:2020}, although they refrain from mentioning any specific cryptographic method.
+The main exception being Kaptchuk et al.~\cite{kaptchuk2021meteor}.
+To see if this threat can be avoided with proper cryptography we performed this attack against our cryptographic layer (\cref{sec:overview:messaging}).
+Our cryptographic record creation produces a ciphertext bitstream that is uniform.

-We evaluate this refined decoding attack using (1) entropy tests and (2) statistical tests of randomness.
-Specifically, we constructed 1000 byte segments by concatenating bitstreams of recovered bits from the decoding of multiple messages for both MBFTE covertext and real platform messages (scraped from Mastodon News).
+We empirically evaluate the distinguishability of bits recovered from normal platform posts versus covertexts for our system using (1) entropy tests and (2) statistical tests of randomness.
+The idea is that since for MBFTE our ciphertext bits are the output of an AEAD scheme they cannot be distinguished from uniformly random bits.
+Specifically, we constructed 1000 byte segments by concatenating bitstreams of recovered bits from the decoding of multiple messages for both covertext and real platform messages (scraped from Mastodon News).
 We then calculated the byte-level entropy of these segments and normalized it.
 We then repeated this experiment $100$ times to get an average and standard deviation.
-We measured an average entropy of $0.967$ ($\pm 0.0034$) for real platform messages and $0.971$ ($\pm .0026$) for MBFTE messages.
-Calculating entropy over segments of 1000 bytes provides a reasonably accurate estimate, but it is unrealistic for an adversary to obtain segments of 1000 bytes given the capacity and expansion factor of MBFTE.
+We measured an average entropy of $0.967$ ($\pm 0.0034$) for real platform posts and $0.971$ ($\pm 0.0026$) for covertexts.
+Calculating entropy over segments of 1000 bytes provides a reasonably accurate estimate, but it is unrealistic for an adversary to obtain segments of 1000 bytes given the capacity and expansion factor.
 So we also repeated the experiment using segments of 100 bytes (which better reflects the amount of information an adversary would obtain from a single message).
-In that case, we observed an average entropy of $0.779$ and $0.784$ for real platform and MBFTE messages, respectively.
+In that case, we observed an average entropy of $0.779$ and $0.784$ for real platform posts and MBFTE covertexts, respectively.
 We conclude that an adversary is unable to distinguish real messages from MBFTE messages using entropy measurements.